Ramzi bin al-Shibh: Capture and detention

 Bin al-Shibh was captured in Pakistan on September 11, 2002, after a gun battle in Karachi with the Pakistani ISI and the CIA's Special Activities Division.
 On September 14, 2002, he was transferred to the United States.
 CIA officers transported him by extraordinary rendition to a secret black site in Morocco for interrogation.
 The CIA admitted in August 2010 that it has video tapes of these interrogations.

 His profile was removed from the FBI Seeking Information wanted list by October 17, 2002.
 Bin al-Shibh was held by the U.S. at an undisclosed CIA-led location until September 2006.
-On September 6, 2006, U.S. President George W. Bush announced that bin al-Shibh and thirteen other CIA-held, high-value detainees had been transferred to Guantanamo Bay detention camp.
+On September 6, 2006, U.S. president George W. Bush announced that bin al-Shibh and thirteen other CIA-held, high-value detainees had been transferred to Guantanamo Bay detention camp.

 Bin al-Shibh is also wanted by German courts; he had shared a Hamburg apartment with Mohamed Atta, the suspected ringleader of the September 11 hijackers.
 In 2005, the USA denied a German request for bin al-Shibh's extradition.
 In an earlier extradition and trial, Abdelghani Mzoudi, a 9/11 suspect, was acquitted of German charges.

-On June 12, 2008, the United States Supreme Court ruled, in Boumediene v.
+On June 12, 2008, the U.S. Supreme Court ruled, in Boumediene v.
 Bush (2008), that detainees had the right to access the federal court system in habeas challenges to their detention.
 It ruled that the Military Commissions Act of 2006, which had restricted their exercise of habeas corpus outside the military commission system, was unconstitutional in this respect.
 The first 22 captives who had pending habeas petitions in 2006 when the Act was passed, were allowed to re-initiate their petitions in August 2008.